 *96% of small business owners are feeling coronavirus impact…

-Help is in the Way if Covid-19 is Killing Your Small Business
+Other Help may be on the Way if Covid-19 is Killing Your Small Business

-Economic relief is on the way in the form of Small Business Administration (SBA) Loans and new stimulus packages that are currently being rolled out as this crisis continues.
+Economic relief was rolled out early on in the form of Small Business Administration (SBA) Loans and new stimulus packages were rolled out as the crisis continued.

 The Federal Reserve is encouraging banks to lend to struggling businesses and to extend debt payments, for those that need it.